Emmett J. Rice: Career

-Rice was a research assistant in economics at Berkeley from 1950 to 1951 and then, was a teaching assistant in economics in 1953 and 1954.
+Rice was a research assistant in economics at Berkeley from 1950 to 1951 then, was a teaching assistant in economics in 1953 and 1954.
 In between, he spent 1952 as a research associate at the Reserve Bank of India as a Fulbright Fellow.

 From 1954 to 1960, Rice was an assistant professor of economics at Cornell University.
 From 1960 to 1962, he took leave from Cornell to work as an economist at the Federal Reserve Bank of New York and he then went on to be an adviser to the Central Bank of Nigeria in Lagos in 1963 and 1964.

 From 1964 to 1966, Rice was deputy director, then acting director, of the Treasury Department's Office of Developing Nations.
 From 1966 to 1970, he was U.S. Alternate Executive Director for the International Bank for Reconstruction and Development (World Bank), the International Development Association, and the International Finance Corporation.

-In 1970, Rice took leave from the U.S. Treasury department to be executive director of the Mayor's Economic Development Committee for Washington, D.C.
+In 1970, Rice left the U.S. Treasury department to be executive director of the Mayor's Economic Development Committee for Washington, D.C.
 In 1972 he left public service to assume the position of senior vice president of the National Bank of Washington.

 President Jimmy Carter appointed Rice to the Federal Reserve Board of Governors in 1979, making him its second African American member, following Andrew Brimmer.
 Rice served on the board for seven years under Chairman Paul Volcker and resigned in 1986.

 Death

-Rice died of congestive heart failure on March 10, 2011, at his home in Camas, Washington, at the age of 91.
+Rice died at the age of 91 of congestive heart failure on March 10, 2011, at his home in Camas, Washington.